 Choose fabrics that dry fast if you’ll sink-wash.
 Performance tees or merino blends earn their space.
 They fight odor and handle back-to-back wear.

 Stick to a simple palette.
-Neutrals produce further outfits with smaller pieces.
+Neutrals create more outfit combinations with fewer pieces.
 Add one accent tee for photos if you like.

 If you ask, “how many t-shirts should I bring to college orientation or a short trip,” pack fewer than you think.
 You can always add a campus or souvenir tee if you truly need one.